Busy, Buzzy BeesBy by Ellen Lambeth; art by John Dawson

 “Busy as a bee” is more than just a saying.
 As you’ll soon discover, honey bees have a lot going on.

 Think of what might be on your dinner plate.
 Of every three bites you take, one probably comes with a little help from honey bees.
 That’s because these bees pollinate the flowers of many plants that people grow for food.
-(See “Pollination Explanation” above right.)
+(See “Pollination Explanation” below.)
 These crops include apples and almonds, beans and broccoli, cucumbers and cherries, and so much more.
 So, every time you eat a meal, you can thank a bee!

-A bee’s buzz is the sound of its wings flapping 200 times per second.
+FUN FACT: A bee’s buzz is the sound of its wings flapping 200 times per second.

 A bee travels to a flower to collect its sweet nectar.
 As it does, sticky grains of pollen get caught on its hairy body.
 The bee then visits other flowers of the same kind, where some of the pollen grains rub off.
 The pollen fertilizes the other flowers, which causes them to make seeds.
 Some of these seeds then grow into new plants.